clvrmktg/clvr/content/portfolio/_index.md

 date = 2024-11-25T07:05:00-04:00
 draft = false

 description = "Explore our portfolio of Bahamas web design projects.
-See real websites we've built for local businesses—crafted to boost visibility, attract customers, and deliver results online."
+See websites we've built for local businesses to boost visibility, attract customers, and deliver results."

 title = 'Portfolio'
 proposition_heading = "Websites That Work for Real Businesses"